 Plan to encourage interaction among participants

-- Panels to promote active discussion between established experts and early-career researchers.
+- Organization of a Round Table to promote active discussion between established experts and early-career researchers.

 - Organization of a lunch or dinner in conjunction with the workshop sponsored by IEEE RAS with new fundings allocated by TCs the RAS TAB to increase sharing of ideas and discussions among the participants as well as to help rejuvenate TC activities and empower TCs.
-We include in this event Panels in which leaders in the field will discuss with students and early-career professionals and provide advice about research and future career needs.
+We will include during this event an early-career research panel involving both students and leaders in the field to discuss and provide advice to students about research and future career needs.

 - Discussion of posters in coffee-breaks.